 - If you intend to use your computer or wireless services (such as Internet and Bluetooth), check with the airline for restrictions and availability of services before boarding the airplane.
 If there are restrictions on the use of computers with wireless features on the airplane, you must abide by those restrictions.
 If necessary, enable the Airplane mode before boarding.
 In the Airplane mode, all wireless features are disabled.
-To enable the Airplane mode on the Windows 10 operating system, open the Start menu and click Settings.
-If Settings is not displayed, click All apps to display all programs, and click Settings → Network & Internet → Airplane mode.
-Then turn on the Airplane mode. - Be careful about the seat in front of you on airplanes.
+To enable the Airplane mode in the Windows 10 operating system, do the following: - 1.
+Open the Start menu. - 2.
+Click Settings.
+If Settings is not displayed, click All apps to display all programs. - 3.
+Click Settings → Network & Internet → Airplane mode. - 4.
+Turn on the Airplane mode - Be careful about the seat in front of you on airplanes.
 Angle your computer display so that it does not get caught when the person in front of you leans back. - When taking off, remember to turn off your computer or put it into hibernation mode.